indranilbanerjeeawssa/JavaExamples/activemq_consumer_dynamo_sam/README.md

 ## Test the sample application

-Once the lambda function is deployed, send some SQS messages on the queue that the lambda function is listening on.
+Once the lambda function is deployed, send some ActiveMQ messages on the queue that the lambda function is listening on.

-Use the project ../sqs_message_sender_json.
+Use the project ../activemq_message_sender_json.

-Look at the Readme of that project to determine how to build that project and run the command that will send SQS messages with a Json payload to the lambda function built using this project.
-The lambda function will receive the SQS messages with a JSON payload and input fields from the SQS message into a DynamoDB table.
+Look at the Readme of that project to determine how to build that project and run the command that will send ActiveMQ messages with a Json payload to the lambda function built using this project.
+The lambda function will receive the ActiveMQ messages with a JSON payload and input fields from the ActiveMQ message into a DynamoDB table.

 The value field of each SQS message that will be sent out will be a Json element of the format